OceaneCsn/DIANE/inst/extdata/welcome.md

 Install Docker engine, as described in the [Docker docs](https://docs.docker.com/engine/install/).

+Go to DIANE's folder.

+First, you can change the default settings for the dockeried shiny-server by editing the file shiny-customized.config (like changing the port, the user to run with, and more)

-Go to DIANE's folder, and build the image, that we'll name diane, from the Dockerfile (superuser rights required).
+Now let's build the image, that we'll name diane, from the Dockerfile (superuser rights required).

     cd DIANE
     docker build -t diane .